dtcenter/MET/docs/Users_Guide/installation.rst

 .. code-block:: ini

-  singularity instance start /path/to/container/met-X.Y.X.sif met-X.Y.X
+  singularity instance start /path/to/container/met-X.Y.Z.sif met-X.Y.Z

 Then simply enter a shell within the instance that was just created using a command similar to this example: